Ultrasonic degreasing and cleaning of faucets

 Ultrasonic cleaning of polishing pastes helps solve one of the main issues in galvanic treatments.
 It involves cleaning surfaces from residues such as grease, oil, dust, abrasives, and other components that hinder proper adhesion of the plated metals and can lead to delamination.
 In the final stage, indeed, the surfaces should be mirror polished using polishing techniques.
 This is then done with the plating, that is, the surfaces are brushed with impregnated felt of vegetable or animal fat and abrasives (e.g. corundum, alumina, Tripoli powder, etc.).

 Cleansing pastes washing

-Also the abrasives (alumina, Tripoli powder, corundum, etc.), released from the fat that kept them glued, are removed from the surface of the piece and precipitate on the bottom of the tub.
+On the contrary, ultrasonic washing with aqueous detergent reaches the innermost parts, precisely where the polishing compounds tend to accumulate, effectively breaking down and emulsifying the grease.
+Even the abrasives (alumina, Tripoli powder, corundum, etc.), released from the grease that held them together, are removed from the surface of the part and settle at the bottom of the tank.